v1.1.19 · Minecraft 1.21.11 · Fabric · Java 21

 CommandDescription

-/dungeon coin list List all registered coin piles for the dungeon you are standing in, showing each pile's ID, coordinates, and coin amount.
+/dungeon coins list List all registered coin piles for the dungeon you are standing in, showing each pile's ID, coordinates, and coin amount (or the random range for ranged piles).

-/dungeon coin list <dungeon> List all registered coin piles for an explicitly named dungeon (tab-completable).
+/dungeon coins list <dungeon> List all registered coin piles for an explicitly named dungeon (tab-completable).

-/dungeon coin remove Remove the coin pile registration nearest to your position (within the current dungeon).
+/dungeon coins remove Remove the coin pile registration nearest to your position (within the current dungeon).
 The live entity is also removed immediately.

 🧩 Dungeon Puzzles — /dungeon puzzle